vtex-apps/io-documentation/docs/en/Recipes/development/overwriting-the-messages-app.md

   }
 }
 ```
-8. (Optional) If you want to check your changes on the GraphQL IDE, check the " Checking your changes" section.
+Once you receive the expected response, no further actions are needed on your part: you are ready to check out the desired changes in your store!

+You also can confirm whether Messages properly saved the new translations or not by performing a query.
+To know further, check out the **Checking your changes** section.

 Now, no further actions are needed on your part.
 Once you receive the expected response, you are ready to check out the desired changes in your store!